ryanlattanzi/algo_trading/README.md

 # Algo Trading
-The goal of this application is twofold:
+The goal of this application is two-fold:

 1. To practice general python/systems engineering in a greenfield environment.
 Notably, the main patterns and use of interfaces ('repositories') come from the phenominal read [Architecture Patterns with Python](https://www.amazon.com/Architecture-Patterns-Python-Domain-Driven-Microservices/dp/1492052205).
 2. To see if we can make a little money off the stock market.
 Yes, we know we should buy and hold VOO (which we do), but why not have a little fun in Robinhood like the rest of the Gen Z TikTok prodigies?